daisycrego/os_hw3/daisyNotes.md

 ```

 ### Execution
+  - Add default num of tickets (DEFTICKETS) variable to param.h.
   - Added numTickets to proc struct in proc.h
+  - Add cpu-global numTicketsTotal
     - Added numTicketsTotal to proc cpu in proc.h
+    - Initialize to 0 in main.c - mpmain().
   - Assigned each new process 20 tickets.
       - Method A: During userinit, give the first user process 20 tickets.
-      - Method B:
+      - Method B (**current implementation**):
         - During userinit, give the first user process 20 tickets and increment numTicketsTotal by 20.
         - Each time a fork occurs, give the new user process 20 tickets (because its parent could have changed its number of tickets using settickets), and increment numTicketsTotal by 20.
- - @TODO: Make sure numTicketsTotal is cleaned up whenever a process is closed.
+ - Make sure numTicketsTotal is cleaned up whenever a process is closed.
-    - Method A:
+    - Method A (**current implementation**):
       - During exit, decrement numTicketsTotal by numTickets in struct proc.
     - But is exit the only way to close a process?
 What code do all closing processes go through?
       - Kill
       - Exit
       - Wait…?
+- Changed the scheduler

 **?
 Are user processes the only ones "scheduled"?**
    - I think so, because the only way we end in the kernel is when we trap, interrupt, etc., no?